ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session-methods/include-ts-data/with-session-query.markdown

 {PANEL: Usage Samples}

-In this sample, we retrieve a document using `session.Query` and **include** data from the time-series "Heartrate".
+In this sample, we retrieve a document using `session.Query` and **include** data from the time series "Heartrate".
 {CODE timeseries_region_Query-Document-And-Include-TimeSeries@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

-The entries we Get after including the time-series, are retrieved **from the session's cache**.
+The entries we Get after including the time series, are retrieved **from the session's cache**.

 {PANEL/}